 Getting Around Baltimore

-The parking situation downtown can get a little hairy, and the congestion during rush hour is brutal, but still -- driving in Baltimore is relatively easy.
+The parking situation downtown can get a little hairy, and the congestion during rush hour is brutal, but still – driving in Baltimore is relatively easy and convenient.
 There's plenty of parking on private hotel lots, and the road's grid pattern makes navigation easy, even with the many one-way streets.
 If you're coming downtown you will want to avoid Orioles or Ravens game days; street parking is nearly impossible, and the traffic is horrendous.

-|On Foot||Your feet are the second best method of getting around, but wear some good walking shoes.
+Relying on your own two feet is another convenient way to get around town, but wear some good walking shoes.
 The promenade that runs along the water at the Inner Harbor will take you past several attractions and even up to the neighborhoods of Federal Hill, Fells Point and Canton.
 This is a bit of a hike however, and walking outside of the Inner Harbor isn't really feasible.

 Explore More of Baltimore

 Gwen PratesiApril 8, 2019

 Christine SmithMarch 26, 2019